-The County also projects that the Police Department revenue will increase \$1.1 million from the 2016 Projection primarily due to the implementation of an impound and storage fee for vehicles that are seized.
+The County also anticipates that Police Department revenue will increase \$1.1 million from the 2016 Projection primarily due to the implementation of an impound and storage fee for vehicles that are seized.

-These increases are partially offset by a decrease in revenue for the Office of the County Attorney.
-The primary source of revenue in the Office of the County Attorney is attributable to the proceeds from the Income and Expense Law, which requires commercial property owners to file tax returns or else incur a fine.
+These increases are offset by decreases in revenue from other departments as described below.
+The Office of the County Attorney accounts for a decrease of \$5.8 million from the 2016 Projection primarily attributable to lower revenue budgeted for Income and Expense Law, which requires commercial property owners to file tax returns or else incur a fine.
 This law is currently under a Temporary Restraining Order (TRO) that has prevented the County from assessing the penalty provisions in the local law.
 The Office of the County Attorney is confident that the TRO will be lifted by the end of 2016 based on a successful appeal that was granted in New York City.
-A favorable decision will enable the County to enforce the law and thus collect revenue in 2017.
-The revenue from the Income and Expense Law in 2017 is expected to be \$10.0 million, \$5.8 million less than the 2016 Projection.
+A favorable outcome will enable the County to enforce the law and thus collect revenue in 2017.
+The revenue from the Income and Expense Law is expected to be \$10.0 million in 2017, \$5.8 million less than the 2016 Projection.